 Interns participate in all aspects of the membership program.
 Duties include researching how to convert museum visitors to members and donors, coordinating members’ openings and events, organizing direct mailings, and contributing ideas for membership drives.
 Interns also help maintain the membership database and perform administrative tasks.
 Candidates should have computer skills and excellent communication skills, as well as being detail oriented and creative.

-Interns provide organizational and on-site support for several educational programs, which may include lectures by artists, panel discussions, classes and workshops for adults, school programs, family programs, arts camp, and guide-training sessions.
-Interns perform general departmental duties, such as preparation of program packets, educational materials, research, correspondence, and scheduling.
-Candidates must have excellent organizational and basic computer skills, and should be comfortable interacting with the public.
-Candidates should have research experience or previously worked with children.
+Interns provide organizational and on-site support for several educational programs, which may include classes and workshops for adults and children, family programs, art camps, and artist residencies.
+Interns perform general departmental duties, such as preparation of program packets, educational materials, research and submit programming options to staff.
+Candidates must have excellent organizational and basic computer skills, and should be comfortable interacting with the public and with children.
+A studio or education background is highly encouraged.